 Kate Shindle was elected President of Actors’ Equity Association in May of 2015.
 She is the youngest member ever to hold the highest ranking position on Equity’s governing National Council, and the third woman in Equity’s history elected to the office.
 A member of the union since 1999, Shindle previously served a three-year term as Eastern Regional Vice President (2009-2012).

 Shindle was first elected to Equity’s national council in 2008 and has served on numerous internal committees to support outreach, contract work, wages and improvements for members nationwide, including the Actors’ Equity Foundation, House Affairs, National Public Policy and New Media & Technology committees.
 She has been a member of three negotiating teams for the Production Contract (2008, 2011, 2015), Equity’s top-tier agreement covering Broadway, national touring and the Kennedy Center.
-She recently became a board member for both The Actors Fund and Broadway Cares/Equity Fights AIDS.
+She recently became a board member for both The Entertainment Community Fund and Broadway Cares/Equity Fights AIDS.

 Shindle made her Broadway debut in Jekyll & Hyde.
 Other notable Broadway roles include Sally Bowles in Cabaret (after headlining the national tour), Vivienne in Legally Blonde and The Mad Hatter in Frank Wildhorn’s Wonderland.
 As a producer, Shindle was an associate on the Broadway premiere of the Tony-nominated A Christmas Story: The Musical.
 She has performed at regional theatres including La Jolla Playhouse (San Diego), The Old Globe (San Diego), Alley Theatre (Houston), Huntington Theatre (Boston), Portland Center Stage (Oregon), Bay Street Theatre (Sag Harbor) and Pittsburgh Civic Light Opera, and special engagements at Carnegie Hall, Birdland Jazz Club and 54 Below, among others.
 Film credits include Lucky Stiff, Capote and The Stepford Wives.
 On television, she has appeared in Law & Order: SVU, Gossip Girl and White Collar.